<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Remote workers employed by ExxonMobil might face double taxation on state taxes.
 Here's what you need to know.

 Thanks to the advent of remote work during and after the COVID-19 pandemic, many employees moved away from core cities.
-Notably, these movements could have taken them outside the state where they were employed.
+Notably, these moves may have taken them outside the state where they were employed.
 Some states established temporary relief provisions to avoid double taxation of income, but many of those provisions may have expired.
 There are only six states that currently have a "special convenience of employer" rule: Connecticut, Delaware, Nebraska, New Jersey, New York, and Pennsylvania.
-If you work remotely for ExxonMobil, and if you don't currently reside in those states, consult with your tax advisor to determine if there are other ways to mitigate the double taxation.
+If you work remotely for ExxonMobil, and you don't currently reside in those states, consult with your tax advisor to determine if there are other ways to mitigate the risk of double taxation.

 How ExxonMobil employees can optimize their retirement contributions

-Contributing to your company's 401(k) plan can cut this year's tax bill significantly.
-With the right planning, these benefits can be compounded over time.
-In 2024, the amount you can save increased:
+Contributing to your company's 401k plan can cut this year's tax bill significantly.
+With the right planning, these benefits can compound over time.
+In 2026, the amount you can save increased:

 3. A major opportunity.
-Lowering your taxable income by up to $30,500 means less of your money is immediately taxed.
-As displayed by the table below, this could save you thousands on your tax bill.
+Lowering your taxable income by up to $35,750 means less of your money is immediately taxed.
+As the table here shows, this could save thousands on your current tax bill.

 Accounting for inflation in your retirement plan